zhenjiao/openlocTest/loc/zh-CN/articles/python-how-to-install.md

 ### Getting More Packages

-的 [Python Package Index][] (PyPI) has a rich selection of Python libraries.
+The [Python Package Index][] (PyPI) has a rich selection of Python libraries.
 If you chose to install a Distro, you'll already have most of the interesting bits for a variety of scenarios from web development to Technical Computing.

-### Visual studio 的 Python 工具
+### Python Tools for Visual Studio

-[Visual studio 的 Python 工具][] (PTVS) is a free/OSS plugin from Microsoft which turns VS into a full-fledged Python IDE:
+[Python Tools for Visual Studio][] (PTVS) is a free/OSS plugin from Microsoft which turns VS into a full-fledged Python IDE:

 ![how-to-install-python-ptvs](./media/python-how-to-install/how-to-install-python-ptvs.png)

 Using PTVS is optional, but is recommended as it gives you Python and Web Project/Solution support, debugging, profiling, interactive window, Template editing and Intellisense.

-PTVS also makes it easy to deploy to Microsoft Azure, with support for deployment to [云服务][] 和 [Websites][].
+PTVS also makes it easy to deploy to Microsoft Azure, with support for deployment to [Cloud Services][] and [Websites][].

 PTVS works with your existing Visual Studio 2010, 2012 or 2013 installation.
 For documentation, downloads and discussions, see [Python Tools for Visual Studio on CodePlex][].

 ## Windows Uninstall

-的 **Azure SDK for Python** WebPI products are not applications in the typical sense, but actually a collection of distinct products such as 32-bit Python 2.7/3.4, Azure client libraries for Python, etc. which are bundled together.
+The **Azure SDK for Python** WebPI products are not applications in the typical sense, but actually a collection of distinct products such as 32-bit Python 2.7/3.4, Azure client libraries for Python, etc. which are bundled together.
 A consequence of this is it has no conventional uninstaller of its own, so you will need to remove the programs that it installs individually from the Windows Control Panel.

 If you ever wish to reinstall **Azure SDK for Python**, simply open a PowerShell command prompt as an administrator and run the following command: